hyperledger/identus-cloud-agent/SECURITY.md

 # Reporting Security Issues

-The Open Enterprise Agent (OEA) team and community take security bugs in the components of the OEA ecosystem seriously.
-We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.
+The Identus Cloud Agent (ICA) team and community take security bugs in the components of the OEA ecosystem seriously.
+We appreciate your efforts to disclose your findings responsibly and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/hyperledger/identus-cloud-agent/security/advisories/new) tab.